-Addendum to Employee Standards and Code of Ethical Conduct Michigan State False Claims Act
+Addendum to Employee Standards and Code of Ethical Conduct Florida State False Claims Act

-This is a supplement to Trilogy's Employee Standards and Code of Ethical Conduct for employees.
-As stated in our Employee Standards and Code of Ethical Conduct, the federal False Claims Act and similar state laws assist the federal and state governments in combating fraud and recovering losses resulting from fraud in government programs, purchases and/or contracts.
-These laws are some of the most important laws that govern our business.
+This is a supplement to Trilogy's Employee Standards and Code of Ethical Conduct Handbook (Code) for employees.
+As stated in our Code, the federal False Claims Act and similar state laws assist the federal and state governments in combating fraud and recovering losses resulting from fraud in government programs, purchases, and/or contracts.
+These laws are very important laws that govern our business.

-Like the federal False Claims Act, the Michigan Medicaid False Claims Act (MMFCA), and other Michigan laws impose liability on persons or companies that make or cause to be made false or fraudulent claims to the government for payment or who knowingly make, use or cause to be made or used, a false record or statement to get a false or fraudulent claim paid by the government.
-These Michigan laws apply to Medicaid reimbursement and prohibit, among other things:
+Like the federal False Claims Act, the Florida False Claims Act ("FFCA"), the Florida Medicaid Provider Fraud law, and other Florida laws impose liability on persons or companies that make or cause to be made false or fraudulent claims to the government for payment or who knowingly make, use or cause to be made or used, a false record or statement to get a false or fraudulent claim paid by the government.
+These Florida laws apply to Medicaid reimbursement and prohibit, among other things:

-- Making Medicaid claims for items or services not rendered or not provided as claimed (such as billing for three hours of therapy when only a few minutes were provided); - Submitting claims to any payor, including Medicaid, for services or supplies that are not medically necessary or that were not ordered by the resident's physician or other authorized caregiver; - Submitting claims for items or services that are not provided as claimed, such as billing Medicaid for expensive prosthetic devices when only non-covered adult diapers were provided; - Submitting claims to any payor, including Medicaid, for individual items or services when such items or services either are included in the health facility's per diem rate for a resident or are of the type that may be billed only as a unit and not unbundled; - Double billings (billing for the same item or service more than once); - Paying or receiving anything of financial benefit in exchange for Medicaid referrals (such as receiving non-covered medical products at no charge in exchange for ordering Medicaid-reimbursed products); or - Participating in kickbacks - Altering, falsifying, destroying, or concealing medical records, income and expenditure reports, or any other records that support Medicaid reimbursement.
+- Making Medicaid claims for items or services not rendered or not provided as claimed (such as billing for three hours of therapy when only a few minutes were provided); - Submitting claims to any payor, including Medicaid, for services or supplies that are not medically necessary or that were not ordered by the resident's physician or other authorized caregiver; - Submitting claims for items or services that are not provided as claimed, such as billing Medicaid for expensive prosthetic devices when only non-covered adult diapers were provided; - Submitting claims to any payor, including Medicaid, for individual items or services when such items or services either are included in the health facility's per diem rate for a resident or are of the type that may be billed only as a unit and not unbundled; - Double billings (billing for the same item or service more than once); - Paying or receiving anything of financial benefit in exchange for Medicaid referrals (such as receiving non-covered medical products at no charge in exchange for ordering Medicaid-reimbursed products); or - Participating in kickbacks